madlangbayanjp/customer-churn-analysis/README.md

 Conditional Formatting

+Slicers & Filters

 IF, COUNTIF, AVERAGEIF formulas

-Slicers for interactive dashboards

-Power Query (optional)

 🚀 How to Use

 Download or clone this repository.

-Open Customer_Churn_Analysis.xlsx in Excel.
+Open Customer_Churn_Analysis.xlsx.

-Navigate to the Dashboard sheet.
+Go to the Dashboard sheet.

-Use filters and slicers to explore churn insights.
+Use the slicers and filters to interact with the visuals.

+📌 Key Insights

+Month-to-month contract customers churn the most.

+Higher monthly charges are linked to higher churn.

+Long-tenure customers are more loyal.

+Add-on services like tech support reduce churn.

 📌 Future Improvements

-Automate dataset refresh using Power Query
+Automate dataset refresh with Power Query

-Add predictive churn scoring with Excel formulas
+Add predictive churn scoring using Excel formulas

-Build a Power BI version for advanced visuals
+Expand dashboard to include revenue impact analysis